 What Should You Send Me?

 NO need to mail a CD!
 They’re expensive to produce and time-consuming to review.
 I’ll respond to your request by looking at your website, EPK, listening to songs (online), watching live performance videos on YouTube, and checking out the action on your Facebook and Twitter accounts.

 By the way, I’m often asked about what I look for in a website.
 Here are the key elements that I find very helpful:

 - Generous song samples (not 30-second clips) and live videos.

-- An EPK with downloadable, press-quality photos (not a casual performance shot, not a low-resolution photo useful only for webpages, crisp rather than fuzzy and dark, thoughtfully and interestingly composed).
+- An EPK with downloadable, press-quality photos (not a casual performance shot, not a low-resolution photo useful only for webpages, crisp, thoughtfully and interestingly composed).
 Make it easy and attractive for the press!

 - A succint bio/artistic description that can easily transfer to press releases and our own promo materials.
 It’s interesting for fans to read about your life-long evolution as an artist, but for presenters and the press you should offer something short and to the point.

 - I don’t book artists who are just starting out.
 You need to have put in some years as a touring professional.
 I look for people who have played festivals, colleges, clubs, and done some significant travelling.
 There are many venues where you can accrue that sort of experience.
 Caffè Lena is for people who have already done so.